cwilmott/GEOGC183/docs/Week-10-Mapbox.md

 Finally, we are ready to create our Javascript file, which is when we will finally be able to test our map and make sure it works.
 As above, **create a new file** and name it **script.js**.

 Before we put any scripting into it, let's make sure our HTML file knows where to look to find it the different scripts it will need.
-Again, we need to add two Javascript files:
+Again, we need to add two Javascript files:<br>
-     1. One relative link to our own script.js file
+     1. One relative link to our own script.js file;
      2. One absolute link to the Mapbox GL JS script file.

 This will go in the ```<body>``` section of the ```index.html``` file.